-As a small business owner, you’re deeply involved in every aspect of your organization.
+As a small business owner, you’re deeply involved in every aspect of your company.
 You might be the hiring manager, marketing director, and accountant, all in the span of one day which is why you need to know what a profit and loss statement is.

-Knowing the roles you have to play, it’s important to have at least a basic understanding of each one.
+Knowing the roles you have to play is important to have at least a basic understanding of each one.
 This is especially the case if you’re responsible for preparing your company’s financial reports.

 The three most common reports you’ll need to create include a balance sheet, cash flow statement, and a profit and loss statement (P&L).
-Of these three, a P&L statement is one of the most essential, revealing key data about the current and future stability of your company.
+Of these three, a profit and loss statement is one of the most essential, revealing key data about the current and future stability of your company.

 As your business grows, you may be able to expand your accounting efforts into an official department or outsource those services to a third-party provider.
 Until then, it pays to know the ropes.

-Read on to learn how to create a P&L statement using our simple guided template!
+Read on to learn how to create a P&L statement by using our sample profit and loss template!

 What is a Profit and Loss Statement?